marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   this reason the attribute is not allowed on types to annotate indirect calls.

-.. index:: malloc function attribute

-.. index:: functions that behave like malloc
+.. index:: malloc function attribute, functions that behave like malloc

 .. gcc-attr:: malloc, malloc (deallocator), malloc (deallocator, ptr-index)